Competition ramps up in second round of Monroe Invitational

 PITTSFORD, N.Y.
 (WROC) — The second round of the 81st Monroe Invitational wrapped up on Thursday.

-Pittsford native Will Thomson had a strong showing in round two shooting 67 as he sits three under for the tournament.
-Joining him at three under is Miami University’s Danny Fisher who went three under on the back nine to keep him in contention.
+Pittsford native Will Thomson had a strong showing in round two shooting 67 as he sits three-under for the tournament.
+Four other golfers join him in a tie for third place.

-Rochester’s Yaroslav Merkulov shot one under on the day to keep him within striking distance.
-Howard’s own Everett Whiten, Jr. shot 68 to finish up at three under through two rounds.
+Rochester’s Yaroslav Merkulov shot one-under on the day to keep him within striking distance.
+Howard University’s Everett Whiten, Jr. shot 68 to finish up at three-under through two rounds.

 The full leaderboard can be found on the tournament’s website.